 Ford S-MAX Hybrid and Ford Galaxy Hybrid go on sale

-Ford says the two are able to deliver “pure electric and combined petrol-electric propulsion” for a “refined and responsive driving experience”.
+Ford says the two new models are able to deliver “pure electric and combined petrol-electric propulsion” for a “refined and responsive driving experience”.
 The company also offers something called a 'SmartGauge' user interface, which helps owners to adopt a more economical driving style.

 Ford Fiesta hybrid and Ford Focus hybrid announced

 Best electric SUVs 2021